i05nagai/memorandum/language/english_speaking.md

         * the ocean and the atomosphere form an interactive system
 * laureate
     * a person who has been given a very high honour because of their ability in a subject of study
+* emigrate
+    * to leave a country permanently and go to live in another one
+        * Millions of Germans emigrated from Europe to America in the 19th century
+        * Thousands of Britons emigrate every yera
+        * Opportunities to emigrate to the U.S. have been severly cut back by tightened immigration rules and border controls
+* immigrate
+    * Citizens from 17 European Union countries were given freedom to immigrate to Switzerland in 2007
 * immigration
     * the act of sb coming to live in a different country
     * the process of examining your passport and other documents to make certain that you can be allowed to enter the country, or the place where this is done
 * migration
     * movement from one region to another and often back again, esp. according to the season of the year
+        * It doesn't have to be a permanent move, but migrate is more than a weekend away, and it's not just for butterflies
     * the process of a person or people travelling to a new place or country, usually in order to find work and live there temporarily or permanently
     * the process of moving or being moved from one place to another:
 * food for thought